nikkeijin/LINE-API-PHP/README.md

 # LINE Messaging API SDK for PHP

-The LINE Messaging API SDK for PHP makes it easy to develop bots using LINE Messaging API
+The LINE Messaging API SDK to develop bots using LINE Messaging API.

 ## Installation